The tube is the foundation of many medical devices. Is your tubing supplier taking a holistic approach that will help you avoid costly missteps?

 Read white papers, technical tips, how-tos, and success stories of how we've partnered with customers to achieve their goals.

-Virtual tour of our molding & assembly facility in Tijuana, Mexico
+Virtual tour of our Design & Development Center – West in Fremont, CA

 A novel technique for mechanically joining nitinol to other metal tubing could reduce cost and mitigate risk.

 Every manufacturing engineer is familiar with The Machine That Changed the World: The Story of Lean Production.
 First published in 1990, this classic book was the first to detail the Toyota Production System from which the principles of Lean Production were derived.
 The authors predicted that Lean Production would become the gold standard not only in the auto industry, but in every industry worldwide, including healthcare.